Roger MacBride

-Roger Lea MacBride (August 6, 1929 – March 5, 1995) was an American lawyer, political figure, writer, and television producer.
-He was the presidential nominee of the Libertarian Party in the 1976 election.
-MacBride became the first presidential elector in U.S. history to cast a vote for a woman when, in the presidential election of 1972, he voted for the Libertarian Party candidates John Hospers for president and Theodora "Tonie" Nathan for vice president.
+Roger Lea MacBride (August 6, 1929 – March 5, 1995) was an American lawyer, political figure, and writer.
+After working as a lawyer early in his career, he inherited the estate of Laura Ingalls Wilder.
+He wrote several books in her Little House on the Prairie series and initiated the development of its television adaptation.

-He was co-creator and co-producer of the television series Little House on the Prairie.
+In politics, MacBride served a single term as a Republican member of the Vermont House of Representatives in the 1960s.
+When serving as a Republican presidential elector in Virginia in 1972, he defected from his pledged vote and became a faithless elector, casting a vote for the Libertarian Party's inaugural ticket of John Hospers for president and Tonie Nathan for vice president.
+Four years later, the party nominated him as their presidential candidate.

 Background

 MacBride was born in 1929 in New Rochelle, New York, the son of Elise Fairfax (Lea) and William Burt MacBride, an editor.
-He called himself "the adopted grandson" of a family friend, writer and political theorist Rose Wilder Lane, whom he met when he was 14 years of age.
+He called himself "the adopted grandson" of a family friend, writer and libertarian political theorist Rose Wilder Lane, whom he met when he was 14 years of age.
 Lane, daughter of Laura Ingalls Wilder, noted author of the Little House series of books, designated MacBride as her "political disciple," executor, and sole heir.

 MacBride was a graduate of Princeton University and Harvard Law School.

 Law career

-MacBride worked for Wall Street law firm White & Case for several years before opening a small practice in Vermont.
+MacBride worked for White & Case, a law firm on Wall Street, for several years before opening a small practice in Vermont.
 By the mid-1970s, MacBride had relocated to Virginia and was no longer practicing law full time.